ramp4-pcar4/ramp4-pcar4/docs/using-ramp4/layer-config.md

 *string | object | ArrayBuffer*, only applies to file based layers (including Data layers in file formats)

 Specifies the file contents on the config.
 If provided, the `url` property will be ignored.

+For memory considerations, this property will be deleted from the configuration object after the layer loads.
+If it needs to be preserved, enable the [caching](#caching) configuration.

 - `file-geojson`: The value can be a GeoJSON object, or a string containing the stringified GeoJSON object.
 - `file-csv`: The value is the file content contained in a string, encoded in UTF-8.